Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 As Discover expands its presence on mobile devices and later desktops, marketers should continue to refine their content strategies.
 Focus on crafting visually striking, dynamic articles of interest that are published promptly and to the highest standards.
 Track Discover-specific impressions in GSC, track shifts related to testing, and be prepared for when new filters are formally implemented.
 Be ready to pivot.

 This Discover hack may no longer be functional.
-Still, it certainly did its job in drawing attention to the evolution of the feature and the need for a holistic approach to content strategy that spans devices.
+Still, it certainly did its job of drawing attention to the feature’s evolution and the need for a holistic approach to content strategy that spans devices.

 To stay competitive in an evolving search landscape, you need expert support rooted in strategy and data.
 Explore our digital marketing services to ensure your brand remains visible across all search experiences.